EIB at a glance

 The EIB Group

-The EIB Group consists of the European Investment Bank and the European Investment Fund (EIF).
-The EIF focuses on innovative financing for SMEs.
-The EIB is the majority shareholder with the remaining equity held by the European Union (represented by the European Commission) and other European private and public bodies.
+The EIB Group consists of the European Investment Bank and the European Investment Fund, – the specialist arm providing SME risk finance.
+The EIB is the majority EIF shareholder with the remaining equity held by the European Union (represented by the European Commission) and other European private and public bodies.